cb125/Dynamics/bibliography.md

 https://plato.stanford.edu/entries/dynamic-semantics/
 Authoritative survey.

+Pryor, James.
+2017.
+De Jure Codesignation.
+In Bob Hale, Alex Miller, and Crispin Wright (eds).
+*A Companion to the Philosophy of Language, 2nd edition*.
+Blackwell.
+1033-1079.
+Sophisticated thinking about different ways that variables can have the same values.

 Qing, Ciyang, Noah Goodman, and Daniel Lassiter.
 2016.
 A rational speech-act model of projective content.
 *Proceedings of the 38th Annual Conference of the Cognitive Science Society*.